mwegner/chaotica-apophysis-plugins-from-jwildfire/readme.md

 So one night, I started work on a quick-and-dirty PHP script to automatically convert the Java files into the C/C++ template.
 I got to a few hundred variations compiling in a few hours over night, so poked it a few times over the next few days.

-Currently, 500 of the possible 549 variations are compiling.
+Currently, 500 of the possibly-compatible 549 variations are compiling.
 The ones that aren't either have some complicated classes doing things, or are maybe using JW-specific features like layers.

 I have no idea how many are failing to render correctly (or even crashing).
 I'll try to automate testing them soon.